 The library has plenty of space for students to study alone or in groups.
 Our first two floors are for group study, with the two floors above for those who prefer quiet.

 Your teachers and faculty may place copies of the assigned readings and projects on reserve and make them available through the library.
 These reserved items can be online or in hard copy.
-If you have questions, please ask at the Information Resources Support Center.
+If you have questions, please ask at The Help Center.

 The Teaching Materials Center is a place rich with the children's books, activities and curriculum materials our P-12 pre-service teachers might encounter in the classroom.
 These items are aimed at reaching students with a variety of learning styles.

 Lining the walls of the quiet fourth floor are individual, lockable study carrels.
 These small rooms allow for studying individually.
-They may be reserved through the Information Resources Support Center by filling out the form that can be found in myRedDragon under the library tab.
+They may be reserved through The Help Center by filling out the form that can be found in myRedDragon under the library tab.

 You can use laptops throughout the library and connect to our wireless network.
 Don't have a laptop?
 We have laptops you can check out for part of the day to use in the library.